serg1557733/docker_kubernetes/exercises/10_ConfigMap/task.md

 # Exercise 10: ConfigMap

-Onto our last exercise!
 As was said before, we are lastly going to configure our App with the REDIS_URL Variable to connect to our Redis instance.

 ## Task